Limiting spectral distribution of sample autocovariance matrices: Proofs

-Let $d_{BL}$ denote the \textit{bounded Lipschitz metric} on the space of probability measures on $\mathbb{R}$, topologising the weak convergence of probability measures (see \cite{Dudley}).
-The following lemma and its proof may be found in \cite{Bai99}.
+Let $d_{\mathrm{BL}}$ denote the \textit{bounded Lipschitz metric} on the space of probability measures on $\mathbb{R}$, topologising the weak convergence of probability measures (see Dudley \cite{Dudley}).
+The following lemma and its proof is given in Bai \cite{Bai99}.

-\begin{lem} (a) Suppose $A$ and $B$ are $n \times n$ real symmetric matrices.
+\begin{lem} \textup{(a)} Suppose $A$ and $B$ are $n \times n$ real symmetric matrices.
 Then

-(b) Suppose $A$ and $B$ are $p \times n$ real matrices.
+\textup{(b)} Suppose $A$ and $B$ are $p \times n$ real matrices.
 Let $X=AA^T$ and $Y=BB^T$.
 Then

-\end{lem} When $\alpha=1$, then without loss of generality for asymptotic purposes, we assume that $m_n=n$.
-The full ACVM $\Gamma_n(X)$ may be visualised as the case with $\alpha=1$.
-When $\{X_t\}$ is a finite order moving average process with bounded $\{\varepsilon_t\}$, we use the \textit{method of moments} to establish Theorem \ref{thm:autocov}(a).
+\end{lem} When $\alpha=1$, then without loss of generality for asymptotic purposes, we assume that \mbox{$m_n=n$}.
+We visualise the full ACVM $\Gamma_n(X)$ as the case with $\alpha=1$.
+When $\{X_t\}$ is a finite order moving average process with bounded $\{ \varepsilon_t\}$, we use the \textit{method of moments} to establish Theorem~\ref{thmautocov}\textup{(a)}.
 The longest and hardest part of the proof is to verify (C1).
 We first develop a manageable expression for the moments of the ESD and then show that asymptotically only ``matched'' terms survive.
 These moments are then written as an iterated sum, where one summation is over finitely many terms (called ``words'').
 Then we verify (C1) by showing that each one of these finitely many terms has a limit.
-The $d_{BL}$ metric is used to remove the boundedness assumption as well as to deal with the infinite order case.
-Easy modifications of these arguments yield the existence of the LSD when $ 0 \leq \alpha \leq 1$ in Theorem \ref{thm:autocovband}(a) and (b).
-The proof of Theorem \ref{thm:autocov2} is a byproduct of the arguments in the proof of Theorem \ref{thm:autocov}.
-However, due to the matrix now not being non-negative definite, we impose Assumption A(b).
-The proof of Theorem \ref{thm:autocov}(a) is given in details.
-All other proofs are sketched and details are available in \cite{Basakbosesen}.
+The $d_{\mathrm{BL}}$ metric is used to remove the boundedness assumption as well as to deal with the infinite order case.
+Easy modifications of these arguments yield the existence of the LSD when $ 0 \leq\alpha\leq1$ in Theorem \ref{thmautocovband}(a) and (b).
+The proof of Theorem \ref {thmautocov2} is a byproduct of the arguments in the proof of Theorem \ref{thmautocov}.
+However, due to the matrix now not being non-negative definite, we impose Assumption \ref{assumptionA}(b).
+The proof of Theorem \ref{thmautocov}(a) is given in details.
+All other proofs are sketched and details are available in Basak, Bose and Sen~\cite{Basakbosesen}.\looseness=-1

-\subsection{Proof of Theorem \ref{thm:autocov}}
+\subsection{Proof of Theorem \texorpdfstring{ \ref{thmautocov}}{2.1}}

-The first step is to show that we may without loss of generality, assume that $\{\varepsilon_{t}\}$ are uniformly bounded so that we may use the moment method.
-The standard proof of the following Lemma may be found in \cite{Basakbosesen}.
+The first step is to show that we can without loss of generality, assume that $\{\varepsilon_{t}\}$ are uniformly bounded so that we can use the moment method.
+For a standard proof of the following lemma, see Basak, Bose and Sen \cite{Basakbosesen}.
 For convenience, we will write